-It’s hard to think of a natural (or manmade) phenomena that grabs the attention quite like fire.
+It’s hard to think of a natural (or manmade) phenomenon that grabs the attention quite like fire.
 You see it and can’t look away.
-Maybe it has something to do with that old fight-or-flight response?
+Maybe it has something to do with that old fight-or-flight response.

 But it’s not just the natural world taking notice.
 The web has long been home to fiery GIFs and all manner of attempts to digitally recreate the effect.
 And as technology has improved, so have the renderings of fire.

-Thus, it seems like a good time to dig into the archives of CodePen to see how developers are working with flames these days.
+Thus, it seems like a good time to dig into the archives of CodePen to see how developers are working with flames.
 Below is a selection of the most interesting examples.
 Some are ultra-realistic; others are a bit more abstract.
 One thing they all have in common is the ability to command a user’s attention.
 Let’s get started!

 The use of SVG in animation has exploded in recent years.
-Combining the sharpness of vector graphics with movement is very attractive – and it’s on full-display in this snippet.
-The campfire-like effect looks similar to a faux fireplace that uses cellophane instead of real flames.
-The movements are natural and the tiny sparks are an added bonus.
+Combining the sharpness of vector graphics with movement is very attractive – and it’s on full display in this snippet.
+The campfire-like effect resembles a faux fireplace that uses cellophane instead of real flames.
+The movements are natural, and the tiny sparks are an added bonus.

 This example, created with pure CSS, is reminiscent of a graphic equalizer.
 Here, the three layers of flames are represented by colored bars that rhythmically jump up and down.
 Far from realistic, but fun nonetheless.